Guilospanck/nes-emulator-rust/docs/journey/part1.md

 This first part is focused on the CPU component of an emulator.
 There exists also the ppu, audio, rom, bus and gamepad components, but that is for another time.

-I really hope that this basic, unrevised and caotic article could help you all spark the fire of wanting to get into the development of emulators or low-level concepts in general.
+I really hope that this basic, unrevised and chaotic article could help you all spark the fire of wanting to get into the development of emulators or low-level concepts in general.

+See you next time!

+👉🏻 All the code is available at the [GitHub repository](https://github.com/Guilospanck/nes-emulator-rust).